mjvar/intro-to-interactive-media/September29/README.md

 ### Learnings
 Using OOP was useful here so I could have a class-based function to draw an individual glyph.
 After that, it was just a matter of looping through an ArrayList of glyph objects.
+I used a random variable to draw each line of each shape, and lowered the likelihood of a line being drawn the lower the shape was on the canvas.

 I also generated a bit of Perlin noise in the background to add some interest.